bioinform/somaticseq/somaticseq/utilities/README.md

 -   `somaticseq_run_workflows` ([code](dockered_pipelines/run_workflows.py)):
     uses python's multiprocessing module to execute scripts in parallel.
-It is capable of grouping scripts and execute them by groups.
+It is capable of grouping scripts and execute them by groups. - `somaticseq_run_workflows -scripts 1.sh 2.sh ... -nt 4` will execute all the scripts 4 at a time assuming `bash`. - A more complex use case:
+    `somaticseq_run_workflows -scripts 1.R 2.R ...
+10.R -nt 4 -parts 5, 2, 3 -sh Rscript`
+    will still use a maximum of 4 threads.
+It will use `Rscript` to the first 5 scripts first, i.e., `Rscript 1.R` to `Rscript 5.R`.
+When they are all complete, it will run the next two `Rscript 6.R` and `Rscript 7.R`.
+Finally, it will run the next 3 `Rscript 8.R`, `Rscript 9.R`, and `Rscript 10.R`

 -   `somaticseq_linguistic_sequence_complexity`
     ([code](linguistic_sequence_complexity.py)): calculates linguistic sequence